-Anyway, the uterus is formed by a muscular layer (the myometrium) resulting in a shape I like to think of as an upside-down gourd.
-Like a gourd your uterus is hollow inside (unless you’re currently occupied by a fetus or seven).
-The muscular wall has three separate layers of muscle, each layer containing fibers running in a unique direction—right to left, up and down, and crisscross—a series you see over and over again in the body (e.g. the layers of your abdominal and rib-moving muscles are oriented like this as well).
-(Image from the Free Dictionary.)
+The thickest layer of the uterus is it's middle, muscular layer—the myometrium—which creates the uterus shape I think resembles an upside-down gourd.
+Like a gourd, the uterus is hollow inside (unless it's currently occupied).
+The myometrium consists of three separate layers of smooth muscle, each layer containing fibers running in a unique direction—right to left, up and down, and crisscross—a series you see over and over again in the body (e.g. the layers of your abdominal and rib-moving muscles are oriented like this as well).

-The endometrium also has two layers (see rant moment above), the bottom (up against the muscle layer) layer called the stratum basalis (base layer).
-This layer does not shed during your cycle but is responsible for re-growing the new layer when it’s time.
-The innermost layer of the gourd-uterus is the stratum functionalis.
-This is the layer shed every month.
-BUT HOW DOES THAT SHEDDING HAPPEN?
+The endometrium also has two layers (see light ranting above).
+The bottom layer sits against the muscle layer and is called the stratum basalis (base layer).
+This layer of the endometrium does not shed during your cycle but is responsible for re-growing the innermost layer of the uterus: the stratum functionalis.
+The stratum functionalis layer is what's shed every month and if you're like me you want to know: HOW DOES THAT SHEDDING HAPPEN?
 Don’t you want to know?
 I mean, how does it shed?
 Why does it shed?
 WHAT’S ACTUALLY BLEEDING?

 Here’s how it works.
-Right before you get your period, blood vessels to the endometrium contract, shutting off oxygen to the lining which—as weird as it sounds—kills the lining by starving it of oxygen (ischemia).
+Right before you get your period, blood vessels to the endometrium contract, shutting off oxygen to the lining which—as weird as it sounds—kills the lining by starving it of oxygen.
 In response to the dying tissue, white blood cells (WBCs) are released to process and remove the now-dying functional layer of the endometrium.
 This process is called desquamation, which means to scrape the scales off a fish.
 Nice.
 You already know that your body, like a snake, is constantly desquamating, right?

-The WBCs secrete digestive enzymes that break the dead tissue away, a process that also removes some of the blood vessels just beneath the dying lining.
-These freshly exposed vessels on the surface are what is bleeding during your period.
+The WBCs secrete digestive enzymes that break the dead tissue away, a process that also removes cells of the blood vessels just beneath the dying lining.
+These freshly exposed blood vessels on the surface are what is bleeding during your period.

-But the WBCs don’t digest the entire functional layer.
-There are “stumps” left here and there — imagine a forest burnt almost all the way to the ground, but not entirely.
-And, just like a forest after a fire, as soon as the “fire” (WBCs) stop, re-growth begins immediately.
-Just as grass and moss and ferns start popping up from what’s continues to live beneath the forest that used to be, cells that will become the new lining spring up close, at first, to the left over stumps, and then spread out to create an entire new forest floor (er lining of the uterus) in a matter of days.
+But the WBCs don’t digest the entire stratum functionalis; there are “stumps” left here and there.
+I imagine a forest burnt almost all the way to the ground, but not entirely.
+And, just like a forest after a WBC "fire," endometrial repair (re-growth) begins immediately.
+Like berry vines and ground cover pop up from what continues to live beneath the forest that used to be, cells that will become the new stratum functionalis spring up close, at first, to the left over stumps, and then spread out to create an entire new forest floor (er, the lining of the uterus) in a matter of days.

-As I’m writing about in my upcoming book Move Your DNA, the way we move (or don’t) impacts our body, head to toe.
-For decades, menstrual cramps have been associated with the temporary reduction in blood flow to the uterus (necessary to kill the lining).
-But here’s the thing.
-As confirmed by research using Doppler radar, women who experience painful periods aren't only having problems with the blood flow to their uterus during their period, the blood flow is too low to their uterus all of the time.
-The time of the month to reduce it further merely highlights the problem.(Full disclosure: I have no idea my period is coming because I no longer have any physical discomfort to alert me.
-This wasn’t always the case, I used to be a “four Tylenol the first two days” kind of gal.
-My husband would like to add that he can always tell when I’m about to start my period, but whatever, he’s pretty much an idiot, especially today.)
+As I’m writing about in my upcoming book Move Your DNA (2020 update: it's done!) , the way we move—or don’t—impacts our body, head to toe.
+Menstrual cramps have been associated with the temporary reduction in blood flow to the uterus (necessary to kill the lining).
+But what doppler radar shows is those with primary dysmenorrhea aren't only having problems with the blood flow to their uterus during their period, the blood flow to their uterus is low all of the time.
+The time of the month where blood flow naturally reduces is merely highlighting a problem with uterine blood flow as a whole.